There are 4 features of a cylinder that can ensure nobody can enter your home through it without a key

 1. Avocet ABS

-Both locks are regarded in the industry as the very best.
-The Avocent ABS has a good proven track record for reliability, as well as maintaning all the security features, the Ultion lock is growing more and more popular and some would argue it is even more secure than an Avocet ABS.
+Both locks are regawrded in the industry as the very best.
+The Avocet ABS has a good proven track record for reliability, as well as maintaining all the security features, the Ultion lock is growing more and more popular and some would argue it is even more secure than an Avocet ABS.
 The Ultion lock has something called lockdown mode which locks the central cam in place if it detects the central cam is being tampered with.
 You can't go wrong with either lock, they are both great in terms of security and reliability and they cost roughly the same.

 Most locks on doors are very easy to take out and measure.
 On most UPVC and composite doors there will be a screw on the side of the door that screws into the cylinder.